PhD Comprehensive Examination

 Assessment (oral + written, and proposal)

-Following the oral examination, the student withdraws and the Chair oversees a discussion of the oral and written components of the examination and the research proposal.
+Following the oral examination, the student withdraws and the Chair oversees a discussion of the oral and written components of the comprehensives and the research proposal.
 Assessments apply separately to the comprehensive exam and to the research proposal.
 The examiners complete the PhD comprehensive examination and proposal evaluation form and submit it to the chair.
 A majority (3) has to approve a pass on the exam (written together with oral).
 The thesis proposal may pass or fail independently of the comprehensive exam.

 Possible outcomes for the Comprehensive Examination are:

 Distinction: In (rare) cases when the Comprehensive Examination Committee agrees that the candidate’s performance was exceptional, a "pass with distinction" may be awarded.
+Distinction is a rare designation that requires an outstanding performance on both the written material and oral examination, and a unanimous vote by the Examination Committee.

 Satisfactory: If the student passes, then the result is documented on the Examination Report form filed with the Graduate Administrator by the Oral Examination Chair.
 If gaps are identified, a candidate may be advised by the Committee to complete additional work before continuing their program of study.
 In addition, Committee Members are strongly encouraged to provide written comments to the candidate to assist them in their ongoing studies.
 Completion of the Comprehensive Examination milestone is noted on the record.